 Winter is one of those seasons you either love or hate; there isn’t really any in-between, unfortunately.
 It is a truth universally acknowledged that one of the most exciting things about winter is the initiation of the winter sports season.
 Active participants in the sports will be heading up to the slopes and engaging in skiing, snowboarding, sledging, ice skating or curling, while those who prefer the warmth of the fireplace will follow the winter Olympics and other championships on their television screens from the cosy comfort of the sofa.
 Something about the snow and freezing temperatures, and the types of sports that come hand-in-hand with them, simply has us hooked one way or another.

 Winter sports are predominantly performed on snow or ice and, naturally, during the cold season of the year.
-As a general rule, they are more popular, practiced and followed in countries which lie the farthest north: the ones which happen to enjoy a longer winter season.
-However, over the years, winter sports have gained so much popularity that people from regions which are not lucky enough to enjoy snow-enabled pastimes travel north and into the mountains to get a piece of the action.
+As a general rule, they are more popular, practised and followed in countries which lie the farthest north: the ones which happen to enjoy a long winter season.
+However, over the years, winter sports have gained so much popularity that people from regions that are not lucky enough to enjoy snow-enabled pastimes travel north and into the mountains to get a piece of the action.

 Nowadays, having to travel to snow or experiencing a dry season needn’t always be deal-breakers.
 In certain countries and areas where temperatures don’t allow for snow or ice in the first place, facilities such as inside slopes and ice rinks with artificial snow and ice have been introduced, so fear of missing out has become a thing of the past.